streembit/streembitui/jspm.md

 ﻿JSPM installation notes
 -----------------------

-There are a few extra steps are required to configure jsp and  install jspm packages.
+There are a few extra steps are required to configure jspm and  install jspm packages.

 To load bower packages the bower endpoint must be installed.